weswalla/digital-garden/_notes/digital garden.md

 ---
 title: digital garden
 ---
 A digital garden is effectively an interconnected set of publicly available notes.
 You can think of it as a highly personal wiki, except its objective isn't to document and organize information, but rather to support the development of complex trains of thought over long periods of time.
-In other words, it utilizes the affordances of hypertext to scaffold thinking processes.
+In other words, it utilizes the affordances of hypertext to scaffold thinking processes (see: [[long-form arguments are just strings of evergreen notes]])

 My digital garden consists of a subset of my [[zettelkasten]] notes, which I write using [[Obsidian]].